Zakaria9375/Q-A-react/README.md

 # Question & Answers - React

-This is a Questions & Answers web full-stack application where users can create questions add, edit or delete their answers
+This is a Questions & Answers web full-stack application where users can create questions add, edit or delete their answers.

 ## Overview